rrvt/RWracesDB/README.md

 ## Updates

+### Update 10/31/21

+Changed Resources (i.e. xxx.rc data) access so that it will work with a dll.
+Changed the logic in the About Box code.
+Some other library changes.
+Some corresponding changes in the application.

+The member status is being kept in a different way now and changes were made to upload the new version.

+Due to the Covid-19 rules at the San Jose EOC a list of qualified people needed to be generated to supply people to the EOC during an emergency.
+This list was sent to the city so that they could verify the vaccination status of those individuals.
+For the forseeable future no one will be allowed on city property without being fully vaccinated.

 ### Update 5/20/21

 Fixed a bug in delete dead records.
 Also clear the internal database before loading a new one.
 Ugh!